 So, does that mean you should go out with someone who embodies Gryffindor, Ravenclaw or Slytherin qualities?
-Hold your Hippogriffs, people.
+Hold your Hippogriffs, everyone.
 Those qualities alone aren’t enough, if your partner isn’t also kind and loyal.
-Take it from the Sorting Hat: ‘They are just and loyal / Those patient Hufflepuffs are true / And unafraid of toil.’
-Sounds ideal, no?
+Take it from The Sorting Hat: ‘They are just and loyal / Those patient Hufflepuffs are true / And unafraid of toil.’
+Sounds ideal.

 Case in point, one of the coolest characters in the wizarding world: Nymphadora Tonks.
-A Metamorphmagus with bubblegum-pink hair?
-Who gave birth then went to fight Voldemort?
+A kind Metamorphmagus with bubblegum-pink hair, a young Auror and a key member of the Order of the Phoenix.
 Being nice doesn’t mean boring.

 Let’s just do a quick comparison between Cedric Diggory and Cormac McLaggen.
 When Gryffindor Cormac went on a date with Hermione, he put her off by talking about himself, boasting about his prowess on the Quidditch pitch, and being rather, ahem, forward.